haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Check that this works by running a matlab command from terminal like: matlab -nosplash -nodesktop -r "1+1 == 2; exit"

 For example, on a mac, you will likely have to change directory to your local installation of matlab.
-TODO: code example Then, from that directory, run:
+Then, from that directory, run:
 ./matlab -nosplash -nodesktop -r "1+1 == 2; exit"

-The way that the single line (in the screenshot) works is: open matlab and passes it a line of code to run and exits (all at once).
-There is a test example in the jupyter notebook below.
+There is a test example in the jupyter notebook.

-## Step 2: Make virtual environment, pip install requirements, & open Jupyter.
+## Step 2: Make virtual environment, pip install the requirements file, & open Jupyter.

-### make a virtual environment (with Python 3.9)
+### Make a virtual environment (with Python 3.9)
-### In terminal, create a new virtual environment AND check the python version of the virtual environment.
+In terminal, create a new virtual environment.
-### Replace path/to/venv with the path and name of your virtual environment -- this will create a new folder
+Replace path/to/venv below with your chosen path and name of your virtual environment -- this will create a new folder.
-### Then, your new virtual environment and check python version

 python3.9 -m venv path/to/venv

+### Activate your virtual environment and check python version.
+The command below activates your python environment.
+Replace path/to/venv below with your chosen path and name of your virtual environment.

 source path/to/venv/bin/activate